caseyg/awesome/TOPICS.md

 *   [elie222/inbox-zero](https://github.com/elie222/inbox-zero) - The world's best AI personal assistant for email.
 Open source app to help you reach inbox zero fast.

 ## finetuning

 *   [meta-llama/llama-cookbook](https://github.com/meta-llama/llama-cookbook) - Welcome to the Llama Cookbook!
 This is your go to guide for Building with Llama: Getting started with Inference, Fine-Tuning, RAG.
 We also show you how to solve end to end problems using Llama model family and using them on various provider services

+## llama2

+*   [meta-llama/llama-cookbook](https://github.com/meta-llama/llama-cookbook) - Welcome to the Llama Cookbook!
+This is your go to guide for Building with Llama: Getting started with Inference, Fine-Tuning, RAG.
+We also show you how to solve end to end problems using Llama model family and using them on various provider services